John Cruys

-Sir John Cruys or Cruise (died 1407) was a prominent Irish soldier, diplomat and judge of the late fourteenth and early fifteenth centuries.
-He was one of the most substantial landowners in County Dublin and County Meath, and built Merrion Castle near Dublin City in the 1360s.
-His marriage to the heiress of the powerful Verdon family of Clonmore brought him substantial lands in County Louth.
+Sir John Cruys or Cruise (died 1407) was a prominent Irish military commander, diplomat and judge of the late fourteenth and early fifteenth centuries.
+He was one of the most substantial landowners in County Dublin and County Meath and built Merrion Castle near Dublin City in the 1360s.
+His marriage to the heiress of the powerful Verdon family of Clonmore brought him in addition substantial lands in County Louth.
 He sat in the Irish Parliament and was a member of the King's Council.
 He was a highly regarded public servant, but also a determined and acquisitive man of business, who fought a ten-year battle to establish his wife's right to her inheritance.

 Background

-He was the son of Simon Cruys (died after 1366) and his wife and cousin Margaret Cruys, daughter and heiress of another John Cruys of Cruisetown.
+He was the son of Simon Cruys (died after 1366) and his wife and cousin Margaret Cruys, daughter and heiress of John Cruys of Cruisetown, County Louth.
 The Cruys or Cruise family, of Anglo-Norman origin, who first settled in Cornwall, came to Ireland with King Henry II of England during the Norman Invasion of Ireland in the late twelfth century.
-They acquired substantial lands, including Cruisetown in County Meath and Naul, Dublin.
-Simon held a number of official positions, including Chief Serjeant of Leinster and Escheator of County Dublin in 1366.
+They acquired substantial lands, including Cruisetown in County Meath and Naul, where one Robert de Cruys (died 1292) held the lands in the time of King Edward I. Simon held a number of official positions, including Chief Serjeant of Leinster and Escheator of County Dublin in 1366.
 The John Cruys who was a merchant in Dublin in the early 1400s is not known to have been a relative of Sir John.